saturn77/egui_mobius/examples/README.md

 - Ideal reference for combining `egui_mobius` with long-running processes

 ---
 ### `ui_refresh_events`
 Demonstrates how to trigger UI refreshes based on custom timed or programmatic events.
+There are several widgets involved in this application, and demonstrates how sending events for each widget is done.

+- Useful when getting started, does not have a true `Dispatcher` instance inside of it
 - Showcases the `RequestRepaint` integration pattern
-- Useful for streaming or polling-style apps
+- Useful for building more basic applications

 ---